We are continuing to announce the speakers for Data Day Seattle 2016. We have 20+ more speakers yet to announce. Check back regularly for updates.

 Ryan Mitchell (Somerville, MA) @Kludgist

-Ryan Mitchell (Linkedin) is Software Engineer at LinkeDrive in Boston, where she develops their API and data analysis tools.
-She is a graduate of Olin College of Engineering, and is a master’s degree student at Harvard University School of Extension Studies.
-Prior to joining LinkeDrive, she was a Software Engineer building web scrapers and bots at Abine Inc, and regularly does freelance work, building web scrapers for clients, primarily in the financial and retail industries.
-Ryan is the author of two books about web scraping: Web Scraping with Python (O’Reilly, 2015), and Instant Instant Web Scraping with Java (Packt, 2013), as well as an upcoming O’Reilly video series: Web Crawling with Python.
+Ryan Mitchell (Linkedin) is a senior software engineer at HedgeServ , She received her master's in software engineering from Harvard University, Extension School, and a bachelor's in Engineering at Olin College of Engineering.
+Prior to joining HedgeServ, Ryan was a Software Engineer building web scrapers and bots at Abine Inc. Ryan is the author of two books about web scraping: Web Scraping with Python (O’Reilly, 2015), and Instant Instant Web Scraping with Java (Packt, 2013), as well as an upcoming O’Reilly video series: Web Crawling with Python.

 Check out our interview with Ryan Mitchell.